Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Introduction

 \end{enumerate}

-In our experiments using several multi-domain classification datasets, we show that our proposed two metrics significantly outperform state-of-the-art auxiliary-free metrics with $24\%$ correlation gain on average, while cutting more than $99\%$ of the computation time in the auxiliary-based OTCE.
-We also show that, when served as a loss function, F-OTCE leads to notable accuracy gains on few-shot classification tasks, with up to $4.41\%$.
+In our experiments using several multi-domain classification datasets, we show that our proposed two metrics significantly outperform existing auxiliary-free metrics with $25.8\%$ correlation gain on average, while cutting more than $99\%$ of the computation time in the original OTCE.
+We also show that, when served as a loss function, F-OTCE leads to notable classification accuracy gains on the model finetuning and domain generalization tasks, with up to $4.41\%$ and $2.34\%$.
 The rest of this paper is organized as follows.
 Section \ref{sec: preliminary} introduces the formulation of transferability.
+Section \ref{sec: prelimianry of OTCE} provides a preliminary analysis on OTCE.
 Section \ref{sec: two auxiliary metrics} presents our two auxiliary-free transferability metrics.
-Section \ref{sec: otce-based finetune} illustrates our OTCE-based finetune algorithm.
+Section \ref{sec: otce-based finetune} illustrates our proposed transferability-guided model finetuning and domain generalization algorithms.
 Section \ref{sec: experiment} provides all the experimental results and analyses.
 Finally, we draw the conclusion in Section \ref{sec: conclusion}.